BrewhouseTeam/brewhouseteam.github.io/_posts/2015-04-20-7x-faster-rails-development-server.md

 shared_description: Truth Tables help writing readable tests that are easy to maintain.
 ---

-We've recently helped one of our client to speed up there Rails app by 3x to 17x in development mode.
+We've recently helped one of our clients speed up their Rails app by 3x to 17x in development mode.

-It is a large Rails 3.2 application running on Ruby 2.1 with 200+ models and 1,500+ routes.
+It is a large Rails 3.2 application running on Ruby 2.1, with 200+ models and 1,500+ routes.
 Rendering a page in development mode would take about **12 seconds**.
 After a couple of hours, it would go up to **30 seconds**.

-While the application is fairly large, those numbers were quite high so we knew there were something wrong going on.
+While the application is fairly large, those numbers were quite high, so we knew there were something wrong going on.

 We followed the following process:

 1. Measure response time using the Chrome Developer Tools and [ApacheBench](http://httpd.apache.org/docs/2.2/programs/ab.html).
 2. Find bottlenecks with [rack-mini-profiler](https://github.com/MiniProfiler/rack-mini-profiler) and [Flame Graphs](https://github.com/SamSaffron/flamegraph).
 3. Fix the bottleneck.
-4. Go to 1.
+4. Go to step 1.

-Please join us on this journey towards better performance, developer happiness and saving $$$!
+Please join us on this journey towards better performance, developer-happiness, and saving $$$!

 ## Speed up assets by 14x

-Visiting the home page would take about 4 seconds to render the page and 7 more seconds to serve about 100 assets.
+Visiting the home page would take about 4 seconds to render and 7 more seconds to serve about 100 assets.

 Serving 100 asset files should not be that slow to serve.
 We used [Flame Graphs](https://github.com/SamSaffron/flamegraph) with [rack-mini-profiler](https://github.com/MiniProfiler/rack-mini-profiler) to dig into this.

-Setting those up is easy.
+Setting it up was easy.
 Just add the following to your `Gemfile`:

 {% highlight ruby %}
 gem 'flamegraph'